 BGP/MPLS L3 VPN

-• Maintaining privacy of each customer.
+• Maintaining the privacy of each customer.

 • Allowing for overlapping IP addresses among customers.

-Achieve the above through the extensions to BGP as defined in RFC 4364 for IPv4 and RFC 4659 for IPv6, and the use of VPN Routing and Forwarding Tables (VRFs), Route Distinguishers (RDs), and Route Targets (RTs).
+EOS achieves the above through the extensions to BGP as defined in RFC 4364 for IPv4 and RFC 4659 for IPv6, and the use of VPN Routing and Forwarding Tables (VRFs), Route Distinguishers (RDs), and Route Targets (RTs).

 Figure 1.
 MPLS Enabled Core Schematic